ibrahimjasim/SnapGram-API/README.md

 ## Deployment:
 ### Project creation:
-1. Create the GitHub repository.
+1. Establish the GitHub repository.
-2. Create the project app on [Heroku.](https://dashboard.heroku.com/apps/snapgram-api/deploy/github).
+2. Set up the project application on Heroku.
-3. Add the Postgres package to the Heroku app via the Resources tab.
+3. Include the Postgres package in the Heroku app through the Resources tab.
-4. Once the GitHub repository was launched on GitPod, installed the following packages using the `pip install` command:
+4. After initializing the GitHub repository in GitPod, use the pip install command to install the
 ```
 'django<4'
 dj3-cloudinary-storage